dwengovzw/learning_content/learning_objects/english/exercises/general/0044_zoemer_vb4/index.md

 ]
 teacher_exclusive: true
 ---
-## Zoemer
+## Buzzer

-OPGAVE 4
+EXERCISE 4

-Schrijf een programma zodat je de dwenguino kunt gebruiken als een pentatonisch (5 tonen) instrument.
-Dit kan je doen door aan elk van de 5 knoppen (NOORD - OOST - ZUID - WEST - MIDDEN) een noot te binden.
-Een standaard pentatoniek is *Do (C), Re (D), Mi (E), Fa (F), Sol (G)*.
+Write a program that allows you to use the Dwenguino as a pentatonic (5-tone) instrument.
+You can do this by assigning a note to each of the 5 buttons (NORTH - EAST - SOUTH - WEST - MIDDLE).
+A standard pentatonic scale consists of *Do (C), Re (D), Mi (E), Fa (F), Sol (G)*.

-Oplossing:
+Solution:

 ![blockly](@learning-object/zoemer_m4/nl/3)

 <div class="alert alert-box alert-success">
-Zoals je misschien merkt, is het niet zo eenvoudig om zoemertonen te binden aan de knoppen.
-De meest efficiënte manier om dit te doen wordt hierna uitgelegd.
+As you may have noticed, it is not so easy to bind buzz tones to the buttons.
+The most efficient way to do this is explained below.
 </div>